speedment/speedment-doc/pages/crud.md

 ### Selecting fields to persist
 By default, the persister will persist the values of all non-generated fields of the given entity.
 In some cases it is useful to be able to exclude some fields from the database persistence operation.
-This can be done by supplying a `FieldSet` when retrieving the persister.
+This can be done since Speedment 3.1.6 by supplying a `FieldSet` when retrieving the persister.

 Assume that the `Language` table in the database has a field called `REF` for which `null` values are not allowed, but the database will create a default value if none is given.
 In such a situation it is useful to be able to instruct